 In the case of a secured credit card, a bankruptcy exemption (when available) may be applied to your available credit limit.
 Since the deposit with the credit issuer is likely minimal, most if not all of the deposit will be protected.
 However, just like all secured debts in a Chapter 7 bankruptcy, you must be current with your monthly payments to avoid a negative action by the credit card issuer.

 It’s important to know that exemption amounts vary by state.
 For example, in Florida, if you own a home, the exemption amount for personal property is $1,000 and $4,000 if you rent.
 But in Arizona, the exemption is $6,000.
-If you aren’t sure how to apply exemptions, consult with an experienced bankruptcy lawyer.
+If you aren’t sure whether you can claim exemptions to protect all of your property, consult with an experienced bankruptcy lawyer.

 Chapter 13 and Secured Credit Cards